oracle/weblogic-deploy-tooling/site/create.md

 The Create Domain Tool supports the use of multiple models, as described in [Using Multiple Models](../README.md#using-multiple-models).

-### Development Domain and "boot.properties"
+### Development Domain and `boot.properties`

-When creating a development domain, WDT provides the convenience of creating a boot.properties for each of the servers in the domain.
-The boot.properties will contain encrypted values of the Admin Server username and password.
-When the Admin server or Managed server is started, WebLogic Server will bypass the prompt for credentials, instead using the credentials from the boot.properties.
+When creating a development domain, WDT provides the convenience of creating a `boot.properties` for each of the servers in the domain.
+The `boot.properties` will contain encrypted values of the Administration Server username and password.
+When the Administration Server or Managed Server is started, WebLogic Server will bypass the prompt for credentials, and instead use the credentials from the `boot.properties`.

-A domain is considered production mode if the ServerStartMode option is set to 'prod' and/or the domain ProductionModeEnabled is set to true.
-The default value for both of these attributes is development.
+A domain is in production mode if the `ServerStartMode` option is set to `prod` or the domain `ProductionModeEnabled` is set to `true.
+The default value for both of these attributes is development mode.

-The boot.properties is stored in the domain home on the machine where WDT runs.
-It is stored for each server as <domain_home>/servers/<server_name>/security/boot.properties.
+The `boot.properties` is stored in the domain home on the machine where WDT runs.
+It is stored for each server as `<domain_home>/servers/<server_name>/security/boot.properties`.

-The following is a model example with both attributes explicitly set to development.
+The following is a model example with both attributes explicitly set to development mode.

 ```yaml
 domainInfo: